Note to all users: this site is no longer updated. For the most recent downloads, go to http://vminteq.com. Please

 Last modified 26 November 2020.

 This is the official 3.1 version.
 This version relies on .NET Framework 4.5 and is adapted for Windows 8 and 10 users.
 Most Windows 7 users should also be able to use it without any problems – however, in case it does not launch, please download .NET Framework 4.5 from Microsoft and then try again.
-The version of 17 May is a minor update with a fix to a bug that caused an “Index was outside the bounds of the array” error for some European users when clicking “Run MINTEQ”.
-The version of 21 April corrects a bug that prevented saturation indices from being shown in some multiproblem files.
-In addition, anion exchange has been added as an option for the “Fixed-charge site” adsorption model.
-Lastly, improvements were made concerning the numerical stability of SHM problems when the suspension option is used.
-You are recommended to uninstall any previous Visual MINTEQ versions before installing.
+The version of 22 May corrects an error in the interface for the NICA-Donnan model, which prevented users from saving changes to the database.
+The earlier version of 28 April 2020 enhanced the numerical stability of the SHM and NICA-Donnan organic complexation models, in other respects only small changes have been made since February 2019.

 Installation instructions: 1.
 Uninstall any previous version of Visual MINTEQ, 2.
 Save the file (link above) to your computer.
 3. Extract the setup file from the zip file.
 4. Click “setup.exe” to initiate installation.
 When using the software the first time, you will need to decide where to put your user-editable files.
 The default location is in the My Documents folder.